Danidue1/HalfmoonInteractive/README.md

-# HalfmoonInteractive
+# Town of Halfmoon Community Viewer
-Interactive mapping application for the town of Halfmoon, New York
+Interactive mapping application for the Town of Halfmoon, New York